mrformidable/PhotoApp/README.md

 private let viewModel = PhotoGridViewModel()

 // Then in viewDidLoad call any of the closures you implemented
-// Make sure a weak reference to cell is made, to avoid any retain cycle. viewModel.fetchingPhotos = { [weak self] in
+// Make sure a weak reference to self is made, to avoid any retain cycle. viewModel.fetchingPhotos = { [weak self] in
             guard let `self` = self else { return }
             self.activityIndicatorView.startAnimating()